V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 - Tripple quotes: ''' Big Data'''

 Q27.
 How can we access the string using its index?
+> We can access string or its part by providing the index no. or range of index nos.

+    sample_str = 'Big Data Engineer'
+    sample_str[0:3] -> 'Big'
+    sample_str[ : : -1] -> 'reenignE ataD giB'

 Q28.
 Write a code to get the desired output of the following
 ```